wp-plugins/dofollow-case-by-case/readme.txt

 == Upgrade Notice ==

-= 2.6 =
+= 2.7 =
-Now if the AUTHOR of a comment doesn't include a URL when commenting, the AUTHOR name is not linked any more to the comment and in this case the AUTHOR name has no link.
+Added compatibility to all Genesis Framework 2 themes, that use the comment_text function, instead of the get_comment_text function.

 == Contact ==